ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 ## Numerical Problems

+### 3

 ### Subset Problem
 With a subset of natural numbers and a target $W$, is there a subset of numbers that add up to $W$?
 This problem is NP-Complete with 3D Matching.
-Subsets can be viewed as
+Subsets can be viewed as length $3n$